Astroua/TurbuStat/docs/tutorials/correcting_for_the_beam.rst

 .. image:: images/rednoise_pspec_slope3_beam_comparisons.png

 Similar fitting restrictions apply to the MVC and VCA, as well.
 The beam correction can be applied in the same manner as described above.
-For other spatial methods which do not use the power-spectrum, the scales of the beam should at least be avoided from any fitting.
+For other spatial methods which do not use the power-spectrum, the scales of the beam should at least be excluded from any fitting.
 For example, lag scales smaller than the beam in the :ref:`Delta-Variance <delvar_tutorial>`, :ref:`Wavelets <wavelet_tutorial>`, and :ref:`SCF <scf_tutorial>` should not be fit.
 The spatial filtering used to measure :ref:`Statistical Moments <statmoments_tutorial>` should be set to a width of at least the beam size.